Independence in Infinite Probabilistic Databases: Countable Probabilistic Databases

 \begin{remark} If the measure space $\biguplus_{ i = 1 }^{ \infty } \D_i$ is a probability space, then it is a bag PDB.
 If this is the case, but additionally all $\D_i$ are set PDBs with disjoint fact sets, then we can proceed as follows to really obtain \emph{set} PDBs instead of simple bag PDBs: We treat $( \? )^{ \uplus }$ as a function into $\powerset\big( \bigcup_{ i = 1 }^{ \infty } \Facts_i \big)$ and let $\DB = \powerset_{ \fin }\big( \bigcup_{ i = 1 }^{ \infty } \Facts_i \big)$.
 Then $\biguplus_{ i = 1 }^{ \infty } \D_i$ is a set PDB. \end{remark}

 Generalizing the previous example, our tentative goal is to express arbitrary $\TI$-PDBs as the superposition of single fact PDBs.
-In particular, the superposition should have the desired independence properties.
-The following lemma states that events that can be uniquely associated with components of the original product space are independent and keep their original probability.
+In particular, the superposition should have the desired independence properties, and the correct marginal probabilities.
+This is prepared with the following lemma.